abs-tudelft/tydi/book/src/specification/intro.md

     * structures such as tuples or records.

- - Doing the above in as broad of a way as possible, without imposing unnecessary burdens on the development of simpler components.
+ - Doing the above in as broad of a way as possible, without imposing unnecessary burdens on the development of simple components.

  - Allowing for minimization of area and complexity through well-defined contracts between source and sink on top of the signal specification itself.